 Other Supplements for Hot Flashes

 While the vitamin is generally considered safe, high doses can increase side effects of nausea, diarrhea, fatigue, headaches, rashes, intestinal cramps, weakness, and more.
 It can also interact with statins, niacin, vitamin K, anticoagulants, and further medications.
-Its cost is similar to that of other natural remedies, such as phytoestrogenic herbal supplements and hormone-regulating supplements.
+Curcumin supplements are also generally well-tolerated when taken as recommended.

 All in all, various hot flash supplements can help women find relief safely from this symptom year in and year out.
 From phytoestrogenic herbal supplements to hormone-regulating supplements to vitamin E, each remedy can help bring you the well-deserved reprieve for which you've been longing.
 For improved results, combine your safe and cost effective supplement regimen with further natural hot flash treatments.